 October 2 and October 3, 2021

-The Selective Mutism Association is excited to announce our annual conference designed to disseminate new and beneficial evidence-based information about many aspects of selective mutism (SM).
-This year, we will be holding the conference in a fully-virtual format in the interest of public health.
-This move will allow us to continue to offer innovative content, to share advancements in the assessment and treatment of SM, and to connect with a wider audience of participants from across the world.
-The target audience includes parents and relatives of individuals with selective mutism, mental health professionals, speech and language pathologists, other allied health professionals, and educators.
-We are pleased to share that, for the first time, the SMA 2021 conference will include a dedicated track of content intended for individuals with SM (ages 17 and up).
+The Selective Mutism Association is excited to announce that, in the interest of public health, our annual conference will be held this year in a fully-virtual format!
+The conference will be a one- and a half day conference and will be held on October 2 and 3, 2021.
+We are excited that this virtual format will allow us to continue to offer innovative, meaningful content, to share advances in the assessment and treatment of SM, and to connect with a wider audience of participants from across the world.
+We are also pleased to share that, for the first time, the SMA 2021 conference is planning a dedicated track of content intended for individuals with SM (ages 17 and up).
 It will be a wonderful time of gathering for the selective mutism community to learn the latest in evidence-based information, support one another and connect our community!

 Date and Location